proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

     }
  }

-The recorded traffic is in JSON format and can be read from the controller using self.getProxyRecord().
+The recorded traffic can be read from the controller using self.getProxyRecord() as a string.
 The record can be reset by invoking self.resetProxyRecord().

 Note: The proxy record is per routerProxyConfig.
 If multiple tests use same routerProxyConfig and the tests are run in parallel, using resetProxyRecord() might end up resetting proxy record for other test.